nidheesh1994/specifi-profit-optimiser/README.md

 ## Overview

-This project is a working prototype of the Specifi Profit Optimiser, designed as a technical assessment for the Senior Developer role at Specifi.
+This project is a working prototype of the Specifi Profit Optimiser.
 The tool helps AV dealers and businesses assess quote profitability and receive actionable AI-driven suggestions for improvement.

 ---